tst2005/txt/linux/en/upgrade-from-debian-wheezy-to-devuan-jessie.md

 ## Prepare the upgrade

-## disable the Debian repositories
+## Disable the Debian repositories

 * move old sources lists into old-debian directory
 ```